AI-4-SE/-TwinsOrFalseFriends-/README.md

 ```
 mkdir -p output
 python3 scripts/analysis/run_analysis.py ./data/ ./output/
+python3 scripts/analysis/analysis_RQ1.py ./data/ ./output/
+python3 scripts/analysis/analysis_RQ2.py ./data/ ./output/
+python3 scripts/analysis/analysis_RQ3.py ./data/ ./output/
 ```

 ### Comparison

-After the execution of the script, you can find several plots and compare them with the plots in the respective RQ folders on our top level.
+After the execution of the script, you can find several plots and compare them with the plots in the respective RQ folders on our top level and with the plots in the output folder.
 The structure is as follows:
 ```
+output
+| examplesystems.pdf
+| rq2_example.pdf
+| rq3_overview_small.pdf
 RQ<Number>
 |
-└───CaseStudy
+└───<CaseStudy>
      |
      └───<PlotType>
           |